Professional Evidence (Health) (11402.2)

 All assessment items within this unit will be moderated in accordance with the 'Moderation and Review' section of the Universities Assessment Policy.

-Engagement with online content and attendance at tutorials is expected.
+Engagement with online content and attendance at workshops is expected.
 Non-attendance/engagement is likely to diminish a student's ability to meet unit learning objectives, and will likely impair assessment performance.
-Tutorial attendance records will be kept and can be used as evidence of individual student engagement with the unit.
+Workshop attendance records will be kept and can be used as evidence of individual student engagement with the unit.
+Please note, online learning options will be discussed case by case in the event of official COVID19 travel restrictions.

 Required IT skills